 Kiuwan Local Analyzer can execute 3rd-party rules if your application is configured to use a model that contains third-party rules.

 Executing an analysis with PMD or Checkstyle rules

 To execute an analysis with PMD or Checkstyle rules, just create a custom model that contains those rules for your application.

-Please visit Models Manager User Guide for further info on Kiuwan models.
+Please visit Models Manager User Guide for further information on Kiuwan models.